 6. Contracts Breached - The vendor should identify whether a contracting party found the vendor to be in breach of any of the vendor's physical or behavioral health services contracts within the past five years.
-If so, the vendor should (1) provide a description of the events concerning the breach, specifically addressing the issue of whether or not the breach was due to factors beyond the vendor's control, (2) if a corrective action plan was imposed, the vendor should describe the steps and timeframes in the corrective action plan and whether the corrective action plan was completed, (3) if a sanction was imposed, the vendor should describe the sanction, including the amount of any monetary sanction (e.g., penalty or liquidated damage), and (4) if the breach was the subject of an administrative proceeding or litigation, the vendor should indicate the result of the proceeding/litigation.
+If so, the vendor should (1) provide a description of the events concerning the breach, specifically addressing the issue of whether or not the breach was due to factors beyond the vendor's control, (2) if a corrective action plan was imposed, the vendor should describe the steps and timeframes in the corrective action plan and whether the corrective action plan was completed, (3) if a sanction was imposed, the vendor should describe the steps or liquidated damage), and (4) if the breach was the subject of an administrative proceeding or litigation, the vendor should indicate the result of the proceeding/litigation.
 The vendor's response should address the vendor's parent organization, affiliates, and subsidiaries conducting Medicaid or other state/federal health business.
 The vendor should copy and complete this form for each of the vendor's contract(s) found to be in breach of any of the vendor's physical or health services contracts within the past five years.